Trinidad and Tobago Television

 TTT Limited is a state owned national television broadcaster in Trinidad and Tobago with its headquarters located at 11 A Maraval Road, Port of Spain.

 The company formerly operated two stations; TTT channels 2 & 13 from 1962 to 2005, and Alternative Television popularly known as TTT Channels 9 & 14 from 1983 to 1990.
 The station and its parent company, the National Broadcasting Network (NBN) was closed at midnight on 14 January 2005 due to bankruptcy with C TV becoming its successor in 2006.
 After several years of being off the air, it was found that TTT still had a strong brand identity among the population and a cult following on social media.
 On 30 August 2018, TTT Limited was re-launched by Prime Minister Keith Rowley at 3:00 PM AST.
-In the 1970s, some of its programmes were relayed to Grenada via Grenada Television.

 Company information

-TTT has been the state-owned television broadcaster, and the only television operator for over thirty years from 1962 to 1991.
-TTT provided the young nation with its earliest collection of cultural heroes, showcasing the diversity of Trinidad and Tobago's plural society by embracing some of its best exponents of indigenous artistic expression.
+TTT was the state-owned television broadcaster, and the only television operator for over thirty years from 1962 to 1991.
+TTT showcased the diversity of Trinidad and Tobago's society by featuring exponents of indigenous artistic expression.
 Today, its main goal is to develop an ecosystem for the distribution of local content that would be relevant to modern Trinidad & Tobago and attractive in the fluid global markets.